Spatio-Temporal Joint Graph Convolutional Networks for Traffic Forecasting: Related Work

 \subsection{Spatio-Temporal Forecasting}

 Spatio-temporal forecasting is an important research topic, which has been extensively studied for decades~\cite{Yin-et-al:arXiv2020,Sun-et-al:TKDE2020,Gu-et-al:TKDE2020,Jiang-et-al:TKDE2021,Guo-et-al:TKDE2021}.
 Recurrent neural networks (RNNs), especially the long short-term memory (LSTM) and gated recurrent unit (GRU) are successfully applied for modeling temporal correlations~\cite{Ma-et-al:TRC2015}.
 To capture the spatial dependencies, convolutional neural networks (CNNs) are introduced, which are restricted to process regular grid structures~\cite{Zhang-et-al:AAAI2017,Yao-et-al:AAAI2018,Yao-et-al:AAAI2019,Zheng-et-al:TITS2020,Zhang-et-al:TKDE2020}.
 Recently, researchers apply graph neural networks to model the non-Euclidean spatial correlations~\cite{Ye-et-al:arXiv2020}.
 DCRNN~\cite{Li-et-al:ICLR2018} employs diffusion convolution to capture the spatial dependency and applies GRU to model the temporal dependency.
 STGCN~\cite{Yu-et-al:IJCAI2018} uses graph convolution and 1D convolution to model the spatial and temporal dependencies, respectively.
+Researchers in~\cite{lau2021spatio} study the effect of the order of spatial layers and temporal layers on STGCN model performance.
 Several works~\cite{Guo-et-al:AAAI2019,Zheng-et-al:AAAI2020,Wang-et-al:WWW2020} introduce the attention mechanisms~\cite{Vaswani-et-al:NIPS2017} into the spatio-temporal graph modeling to improve the prediction accuracy.
+AGSTN~\cite{lu2020agstn} proposes an attention adjustment mechanism to realize fluctuation modulation for learning time-evolving spatio-temporal correlation.
 Some studies consider more kinds of connections (e.g., semantic connection~\cite{Wang-et-al:KDD2019}, edge interaction patterns~\cite{Chen-et-al:AAAI2020}) to construct the spatial graph.
 The adjacency matrices in these models are usually pre-defined according to some prior knowledge (e.g., distances among nodes).
 Some researchers~\cite{Wu-et-al:IJCAI2019,Bai-et-al:NIPS2020} argue that the pre-defined adjacency matrix does not necessarily reflect the underlying dependencies among nodes, and propose to learn an adaptive adjacency matrix for graph modeling.
 However, both the pre-defined and adaptive adjacency matrices assume static correlations among nodes, which cannot adapt to the evolving systems (e.g., traffic networks).
 Moreover, these graph-based methods do not explicitly model the correlations between different nodes at different time steps, which may restrict the learning ability of graph neural networks.